 This 6-day module provides instruction through classroom, field trip, and practical experience on the general ecology, habitats, vegetation types, wildlife, and conservation issues of Coastal Systems in Florida – Coastal Uplands, Estuarine, and the various Nearshore Marine Environments.
 The program also addresses society’s role in coastal areas, develops naturalist interpretation skills, and discusses environmental ethics.

 This course typically is offered twice a year in fall and spring.
-This year we are presenting a hybrid online and in-person version – see below for details.

 For more information, visit Florida Master Naturalist Program

 In addition to the Coastal Systems module, MDC offers a selection of FMNP’s 3-Day Special Topic Courses throughout the year.

 Dates and registration info for each topic will be posted here when available.

 Coastal Shoreline Restoration

 This course provides training in the restoration of living shorelines, oyster reefs, mangroves, and marsh, with focus on ecology, benefits, methods, and monitoring techniques.
 People that complete this course will be better prepared to promote and assist with restoration projects.

 This course is designed to make participants better environmental interpreters and educators so that others may learn about Florida’s natural history and conservation issues.
 It will cover concepts such as the fundamentals of interpretation, key elements of an effective interpretive program, how to create themes, sub-messages and transitions, group management, addressing diverse audience needs, developing interpretive displays and practicing interpretive techniques.